 Systematic risks refer to market-wide things like inflation, macroeconomic events, environmental crises, black swan events, etc. These cannot be diversified away and are largely unpredictable.
 Systematic risk can cause permanent loss of capital, which is the phrase I use as the definition of the word “risk” in relation to investing.
 Specifically, this would be the probability of such a loss.

 Bernstein proposes a pretty intuitive thematic formula for risk as being a function of both the magnitude of loss and the duration of that loss.
 In terms of portfolio performance metrics, think degree of drawdown and how long it takes to recover from it (if it ever does).
-Closely related to this is the obvious risk of running out of money in retirement, which I would submit should likely be the primary “risk” that the investor is concerned about.
+Closely related to this is the obvious risk of running out of money in retirement, which I would submit should likely be the primary “risk” that the index investor is concerned about.

 Recall the Global Financial Crisis (GFC) of 2008, when the S&P 500 dropped more than 50% and then took several years to recover.
 If you had the bad luck of entering retirement during this period, it may very well have exploded your retirement plans, particularly if were over-exposed to stocks (not the best idea).
 This is called sequence risk, which I explained in another post.
 Basically, a bad sequence of returns is especially damaging for the retiree who is withdrawing from the portfolio for expenses and not replenishing those withdrawals.
 That's a permanent loss of capital.